Erotica (album): Commercial performance

 The Chase by Garth Brooks (picture) kept Erotica from the Billboard 200's first spot.

 In the United States, Erotica debuted at number two on the Billboard 200 on November 7, 1992, with first week sales of 167,000 copies.
 The Chase by Garth Brooks kept it from the top spot; Erotica was Madonna's first studio album since her 1983 debut to not top the chart.
-The next week, the album dropped to the chart's fourth spot.
+The following week, the album dropped to number four on the chart.
 In January 1993, it was certified double platinum by the Recording Industry Association of America (RIAA) for shipments of two million units.
 According to Nielsen SoundScan, Erotica has sold 1.91 million copies in the United States as of December 2016, along with 79,000 sold through BMG Music Clubs.
-In Canada, Erotica debuted on the seventh spot of the RPM Albums Chart on November 7, 1992; it peaked at number four on November 21, and was present for a total of 38 weeks on the chart, and was certified two times platinum by Music Canada (MC) for shipments of 200,000 copies.
+In Canada, Erotica debuted at number seven on the RPM Albums Chart on November 7, 1992; it peaked at number four on November 21, spent 38 weeks on the chart and was certified double platinum by Music Canada (MC) for shipments of 200,000 copies.
 In Argentina, the album received four-times platinum from the Cámara Argentina de Productores de Fonogramas y Videograma (CAPIF) for shipments of 240,000 copies.
 Similarly in Mexico, Erotica achieved sales of 250,000 units according to Billboard.
 The album received a gold certification from Pro-Música Brasil, denoting shipments of 100,000 units.
 Sales in Brazil stand at 180,000 copies, as of October 1993.